Keldysh approach for non-equilibrium phase transitions in quantum optics: beyond the Dicke model in optical cavities: Introduction

 Much interest has recently been directed towards understanding many-body dynamics in open systems away from thermal equilibrium.
 This subject is not new, as the analogies between threshold phenomena in dynamical systems, such as the laser, and the conventional phase transitions have been recognized over 40 years ago.
 However, recent experiments with ultracold atoms in optical cavities offer intriguing possibilities to explore the physics of strongly interacting atom-photon systems far away from thermal equilibrium from a new vantage point.
 Many fundamental concepts of condensed matter physics, ranging from classification of phase transitions to the universal behavior of correlation functions in the vicinity of quantum critical points in the presence of driving and dissipation, need to be revisited in light of these developments.

-In this paper, we investigate non-equilibrium phase transitions for driven atomic ensembles interacting with a cavity mode that is subject to dissipation, focusing specifically on the dynamical superradiance transitions and associated self-organization of the atoms observed in Refs.~\onlinecite{black03,baumann10,bohnet12}.
+In this paper, we investigate non-equilibrium phase transitions for driven atomic ensembles interacting with a cavity mode that is subject to dissipation, focusing specifically on the dynamical superradiance transitions and associated self-organization of the atoms observed in Refs.~\cite{black03,baumann10,bohnet12}.
 Due to the interplay of external driving, Hamiltonian dynamics and dissipative processes, the observed Dicke superradiance transitions \cite{black03,baumann10} exhibit several properties \cite{dimer07,nagy11,oeztop11,bhaseen12} which are not present in the closed Dicke model \cite{hepp73,wang73,popov82,emary03}.
 Recently, it was shown that other more interesting quantum many-body phases, such as quantum spin and charge glasses with long-range, random interactions \cite{strack11,gopa11,muller12} mediated by multiple photon modes, could potentially be simulated with many-body cavity QED.
-Our longer-term objective is to develop a complete theory of these Markovian quantum glasses, including the dissipative processes and glassy phenomenology specific to quantum optics \cite{projectfrankenstein}.
-The present paper establishes the foundation for this (focussing on the simpler physics with a single cavity mode) en route making a few smaller discoveries that have not been expressed clearly in the literature to date.

 In what follows we first review the physics of the non-equilibrium Dicke transition in optical cavities with conventional techniques of quantum optics.
 Using linearized Heisenberg-Langevin equations, we demonstrate that at low frequencies, close to the phase transition, the system evolves into a thermal state with a high effective temperature, proportional to the atom-photon interaction strength.
 The static and dynamic critical exponents at the high-temperature phase transitions are analogous to those in a conventional laser (or, more precisely, optical parametric oscillator) threshold.